abtion/guidelines/career_development/ladder.md

 -[ ] Aligns team on expectations.
 -[ ] Identifies miscommunications and solves them before they become a problem.
 #### respectful teammate
--[ ] Help dissolve tension when arises; Does not take "all" responsibilities.
+-[ ] Help dissolve tension when arises.
+-[ ] Does not take "all" responsibilities.
 They let their teammates take responsibilities they care about.
 #### hard skills
 -[ ] Breaks down complex projects into simple systems that can be effectively built and maintained by less experienced engineers.